[DRAFT] GP Connect (Patient Facing) Access Record - FHIR API

 Consultations

-Consultations - Data Model
+Consultations - data model

-Note - Draft Consultations are not considered clinically safe to share with patients / citizens via PFS.
+Note - Draft Consultations are not considered clinically safe to share with patients/citizens via PFS.
 They are intended just as drafts, not all of the information captured is ready to be shared.

-Patient Facing Services incorporates the GP Connect data model, this contains guidelines on how Providers need to populate each of the FHIR resources.
+Patient Facing Services incorporates the GP Connect data model.
+This contains guidelines on how providers need to populate each of the FHIR resources.
 It is advised to read the data model first, to understand how this is being populated by GP clinical systems.

 The information conveyed in the Consultations is about the structure and not about the overall content for Consultations.
 For more information on representing the different clinical areas, click on the link provided.